Computers, Materials & Continua DOI:10.32604/cmc.2021.011153 | |

 Accuracy refers to the degree to which the record provides the correct and objective representation of the resource to be described.
 The method of accuracy measurement is to calculate the semantic distance between the information from user records and the information obtained by the same user from the resource itself.
 The distance indicates that the matching accuracy of the content of record and the content of the resource itself.
 The computation of semantic distance, in the field of information retrieval to calculate the similarity of vector space model between two texts, can be used as a reference.
 Two multidimensional vectors are created based on the different words contained in the text field of the record and record of the described resource.
 The value of each dimension in the vector of the described resource equals the relative frequency that the dimension counterpart appears in the text of the described resource.
 Similarly, the electronic record corresponding to the vector is constructed.
 The distance between the two vectors can be computed by the most commonly used cosine function.
 Thus, the semantic distance between the record and the described resource is obtained, namely the accuracy of electronic record.
 The formula is as follows:

-where images and images are the frequency of the first i value in the record and electronic records of the described resource relatively. n is the total number of different values in two records.
+where and are the frequency of the first i value in the record and electronic records of the described resource relatively. n is the total number of different values in two records.
 In practical applications, because resource and record creators may not be the same person, they may use different records when expressing the same semantic.
 Therefore, it is necessary to adopt the semantic analysis technique of artificial intelligence to reduce the interference of multiple records phenomenon on the accuracy value, and reduce the dimension and the amount of calculation as well.
 The retrieval systems of different subject areas have already constructed useful relative thesaurus and thesaurus, which can provide reference for such semantic analysis.

 4.1.2 Integrity Evaluation of Electronic Record